 - Referral Details

-To use this service a professional such as a General Practitioner (GP), Special Needs Coordinator (SENCo), or Social Worker needs to make a referral.
-This is usually done with a parent / carer or young person, through the completion of an Early Help Assessments (EHA) form.
+To use this service a professional such as a General Practitioner (GP), Special Needs Coordinator (SENCo), or Social Worker can make a referral.
+This is usually done with a parent / carer or young person, through the completion of an Early Help Assessment (EHA) form.
 This collects information about the concerns, strengths and the child’s needs.
 Alternatively, where a suitable specialist assessment has already taken place e.g. by a social work assessment, a referral can be made without an EHA.

 There are two main referral routes into the service:

 - Clinician/Professional referral: Written referrals from GPs and other primary care professionals are accepted.
 Referrals should be faxed or sent to Joan Bicknell Centre, Building 19, Springfield University Hospital, SW17 7DJ.
 Referrals from professionals should ideally be sent using the Early Help IT system (EHITS).

 - Parents, carers, young people from 16 up and professionals without access to EHITS can send referrals by fax to 020 8672 0831 or by letter or should call 020 3513 6631 for advice.

 Note: Any same day, or out of hours emergencies should be directed to the nearest Accident and Emergency Department where an assessment of risk will be made by an out of hours liaison service.

 Complaints: Initially these should be addressed to the clinicians involved.
 In the case of any complaints that cannot be resolved in this way, these should be directed to Ross Truscott, team manager on 020 3513 6631.

 To use this service you: